timotheeaupetit/tarot-kata/README.md

 # Tarot kata

 ## Introduction
 The [French tarot](https://fr.wikipedia.org/wiki/Tarot_fran%C3%A7ais) is a competitive card game.
+Here are the complete [official rules](https://www.fftarot.fr/assets/documents/R-RO201206.pdf).
 The goal is to score the most points.

 It's officially played with 4 players, but there are variants with 3 or 5 players.